Anthony96922/mpxgen/README.md

 It won't replace commercial broadcasting software but it uses less resources than [JMPX](https://github.com/jontio/JMPX) as it doesn't require a GUI to use.

 #### To do
-- Final limiter to avoid overmodulation
 - SSB stereo
 - SCA

-#### Known issues
-- Preemphasis causes images all over the MPX spectrum when using stereo.
-Use ffmpeg aemphasis filter if you need preemphasis.

 ## Build
 This app depends on the sndfile, ao and samplerate libraries.
 On Ubuntu-like distros, use `sudo apt-get install libsndfile1-dev libao-dev libsamplerate0-dev` to install them.